Philip Lane set for ECB executive seat on second attempt

 Prof Lane (49) was the only name put forward by euro zone governments by a deadline on Wednesday evening for candidates to succeed the ECB’s chief economist, Peter Praet, according to Mario Centento, president of the Eurogroup club of finance ministers from the single currency area.
 Dr Praet retires in May.

-Euro zone finance ministers will formally endorse the nomination at a meeting on February 11th, before passing it on to EU governments for final approval.
+European finance ministers will formally endorse the nomination at a meeting on February 12th, before passing it on to EU governments for final approval.

 Deputy Central Bank governor Sharon Donnery, who missed out in a competition late last year to head the ECB’s banking supervision arm, is hotly tipped as a successor to Prof Lane.
 Robert Watt, secretary general of the Department of Public Expenditure & Reform, who went up against Prof Lane in 2015 for the job, and Department of Finance secretary general Derek Moran have also been mentioned as possible contenders.